easyfly007/carnd_term2_proj/proj_MPC/README.md

 the control provided from MPC model will not imediate take affect on the simulator, it will have some delay.

-in my model, we manually set a latency time as 100ms.
+in my model, we manually set a latency time as 200ms.
+100ms is from the sleep command, another 100m is becuase in my pc, it requires 100ms to calculation the result. so totally it's 200ms

 so the model is actually desined to predict the control after the latency, and in the 100ms latency time, keep the car moving using the received states.